 Gordale Scar

 [N.B.
-To get some idea of the scale, note the people on the boulders in the bottom left hand corner of the picture...]
+To get some idea of the scale, note the person in the middle distance at the foot of the cliff face on the right...]

-* = Tufa is a smooth limestone deposit usually formed when water containing calcium carbonate passes over exposed rock.
-Another fine example of this type of deposit can be seen at the nearby waterfall of Janet's Foss.
+[N.B. * = Tufa is a smooth limestone deposit usually formed when water containing calcium carbonate passes over exposed rock.
+Another fine example of this type of deposit can be seen downstream in Gordale at the nearby waterfall of Janet's Foss.]

 The Yorkshire Dales